 Why this matters: Turnover directly relates to agent fees.
 With fewer properties changing ownership or occupancy, there are fewer transactions for real estate fees to be earned by brokers and agents.

 The turnover rate is a measure of how many homes sell out of the total number of homes in a given area.
-In 2024, California’s homeowner turnover rate is the lowest it’s been in at least 30 years.
+In 2024, California’s homeowner turnover rate is the lowest it’s been in years.
 In 2019, the turnover rate was 26 out of 1,000 or 2.6%.
 4% indicates a healthier housing market.

 By metro area, housing turnover between January and August 2024 was: